shyye/java-tdd-oop-encapsulation/README.md

 Note that there is no "one correct way" to complete this exercise, this is an opportunity to practice designing and implementing a simple system.
 Making mistakes is expected and encouraged.

+Additionally, don't worry about creating complex logic.
+The focus of this exercise is at an encapsulation level, we don't need to see a method that can actually recharge a lithium battery!

 ```
 As a parent,
 I want to buy my son a remote control toy car from your shop.